Latest COVID-19 impacts—Qld national parks, state forests and recreation areas. Check the latest information and updates.

 Access to the Mossman Gorge day-use area is via shuttle buses from the Mossman Gorge Centre.
 For more information visit Mossman Gorge Centre—fees may apply.

-From Cairns, travel north for 80 km along the Cook Highway to Mossman.
-Before reaching the town centre, turn left into Johnston Road and continue for 2 km to the Mossman Gorge Centre.
-Electric shuttle buses operate daily from here—every 15 mins from 8 am–6 pm—transporting visitors the final 2 km into the park.
+- Electric shuttle buses operate daily from the centre (every 15 minutes from 8am–6pm) transporting visitors on a 2km journey into the park.
 Fees may apply.
 The shuttle bus service is free for local residents including school groups from the Mossman, Daintree and Port Douglas area.

 For more information see the tourism information links.

-The shuttle bus, picnic area, toilets and the rainforest boardwalk Baral Marrjanga, which leads from the car park to the Mossman River lookout, are all wheelchair accessible.
+The shuttle bus, picnic area, toilets and the rainforest boardwalk Baral Marrjanga track which leads from the car park to the Mossman River lookout, are all wheelchair accessible.

 Swimming at Mossman Gorge at any time can be dangerous.
 People have died here and others have been seriously injured.